-- Although it is possible to write a strong review/response paper without consulting other works, I strongly urge you to incorporate other works that relate to the theme of your choice.
-For instance, if you choose the reading that relates to human security, I suggest you bring in the assigned readings on human security. - Of course, you are welcome to bring in any other suitable external sources you see fit, albeit this is not required.
-If you include external sources and you are unsure if they are well suited for a formal academic piece such as this paper, please do get in contact with me and I will show you how to vet or scrutinize your sources. - To reiterate, as indicated above, most of the paper will analyze the reading in terms of its positives, drawbacks, gaps, and tensions.
-It is important that you do not merely summarize, and instead take a position i.e., have an analytical argument with a well-formed conclusion. - I have enabled Turnitin for the essay assignment in addition to my own checking.
-Needless to say, please do not plagiarize either unintentionally or purposefully as this is an extremely serious academic infraction.
-Please remember to adequately cite throughout your work, which includes not only direct quotations but any idea, paraphrase, argument etc., or source of information that you draw upon. - Having said that, keep direct quotations to a limited amount as I am interested in hearing from you not somebody else.
+- you are not too positive.
+I would rather you ask before versus risking it for the actual essay.
+Please note that unsuitable sources will suffer a point penalty. - Having said that, keep direct quotations to a limited amount as I am interested in hearing from you not somebody else.
 Nevertheless, this does not mean you can avoid citing as you will still be utilizing and consulting other works.
 If you are unsure on how to cite or have any further questions on plagiarism, please get in contact with me.
-In addition, please see below for more information on plagiarism. - The length of this paper should range between 2000-2500 words.
-Papers below 2000 words and over 2500 words will receive a considerable point deduction.
-Papers under 1500 words and over 3000 words will not be accepted. - Please use one of the following fonts: Times New Roman, Garamond, Century, Bodoni MT, or High Tower Text. - You must cite in the form of footnotes.
+In addition, please see below for more information on plagiarism. - Please use one of the following fonts: Times New Roman, Garamond, Century, Bodoni MT, or High Tower Text. - You must cite in the form of footnotes.
 I am requiring you to use the Chicago Style of citations for your referencing (I will put the user manual on Canvas.) - Format the essay in single space in a 12-point font with standard 1-inch margins.
 Furthermore, you must have a bibliography at the end of your paper.
 Note that the bibliography is not included in the word count but the words in footnotes are counted.
-Please take this distinction into account when looking at your word count. - Late assignments will not be accepted unless there is a valid/justified excuse with documentation. - In the event that your essay is late, please email me (via UF Gatormail.)
-Note that late essays will most likely be penalized. - Essays sent in more than 48-hours after the due date will not be accepted. - Please upload your document in either a Word Doc., or PDF.
+Please take this distinction into account when looking at your word count. - Late assignments will not be accepted unless there is a valid/justified excuse with documentation. - If your essay is late, please email me (via UF Gatormail.)
+Note that late essays will most likely be penalized. - Essays sent in more than 48-hours after the due date will not be accepted. - Please upload your document in either a Word Doc., or PDF. - Please note that failure to comply or follow any of the above instructions or requirements will potentially lead to a point deduction depending on the infraction.